cardano-foundation/CIPs/CIP-XXXX/README.md

 be a good attempt, but not suited to even their intended use, much less more general applications.

-An alternative possibility for the padding argument of `builtinIntegerToByteString` would be to treat the argument as either a minimum, or a maximum, rather than our more hybrid approach.
-Specifically, for any input `i`, let `d` be the minimum number of digits required to represent `i` as per the description of our representation, and let `k` be the padding argument.
+An alternative possibility for the length argument of `builtinIntegerToByteString` would be to treat the argument as either a minimum, or a maximum, rather than our more hybrid approach.
+Specifically, for any input `i`, let `d` be the minimum number of digits required to represent `i` as per the description of our representation, and let `k` be the length argument.
 Then:

-* The _minimum padding argument_ approach would produce a result of size
+* The _minimum length argument_ approach would produce a result of size
-  $\min \\{ \texttt{d}, \texttt{k} \\}$; that is, if the padding argument is
+  $\min \\{ \texttt{d}, \texttt{k} \\}$; that is, if the length argument is
   smaller than the minimum required digits, the minimum would be used instead.
-* The _maximum padding argument_ approach would produce a result of size `k`, and would error if $\texttt{d} > \texttt{k}$.
+* The _maximum length argument_ approach would produce a result of size `k`, and would error if $\texttt{d} > \texttt{k}$.

-Both the minimum padding argument, and the maximum padding argument, approaches have merits.
-The maximum padding argument in particular is useful for Case 2: in such a setting, we already know the maximum size of any element's representation, and if we somehow ended up with a larger representation than this, it would be a mistake, which the maximum padding argument would catch immediately.
-For the minimum padding argument, the advantage would be more for Case 1: where the length of the representation is not known (and the user isn't particularly concerned anyway).
+Both the minimum length argument, and the maximum length argument, approaches have merits.
+The maximum length argument approach in particular is useful for Case 2: in such a setting, we already know the maximum size of any element's representation, and if we somehow ended up with a larger representation than this, it would be a mistake, which the maximum length argument would catch immediately.
+For the minimum length argument approach, the advantage would be more for Case 1: where the length of the representation is not known (and the user isn't particularly concerned anyway).
 In such a situation, the user could pass any argument and know that the conversion would still work.

 However, both of these approaches have disadvantages as well.
-The minimum padding argument approach would be more tedious to use with Case 2, as each conversion would require a size check of the resulting `BuiltinByteString`.
+The minimum length argument approach would be more tedious to use with Case 2, as each conversion would require a size check of the resulting `BuiltinByteString`.
 While this is not expensive, it is annoying, and given the complexity of the constructions that would be built atop of any finite field implementations, it feels unreasonable to require this from users.
-Likewise, the maximum padding argument is unreasonable for situations like Case 1: the only way to establish how many digits would be required involves performing an integer logarithm in base 256, which is inefficient and error-prone.
-Our hybrid approach gives the benefits of both the minimum padding argument and maximum padding argument approaches, without the downsides of either: we observe that, for situations like Case 1, the padding argument would be `0` in practically all cases, which is a value that would not be useful under the maximum padding argument approach (no `BuiltinInteger` has a representation of zero size).
+Likewise, the maximum length argument approach is unreasonable for situations like Case 1: the only way to establish how many digits would be required involves performing an integer logarithm in base 256, which is inefficient and error-prone.
+Our hybrid approach gives the benefits of both the minimum length argument and maximum length argument approaches, without the downsides of either: we observe that, for situations like Case 1, the length argument would be `0` in practically all cases, which is a value that would not be useful in any situation where the maximum length argument approach would be used.
 This observation allows our approach to work equally well for both Case 1 and 2, with minimal friction.

-There is some argument to allow `builtinByteStringToInteger` to allow the empty `BuiltinByteString` as an argument to be converted.
-Typically, the result is suggested to be `0` in such a case.
-This has some justification: if you view the `builtinByteStringToInteger` procedure as a fold-with-accumulation over the digits of the representation, this uses the additive monoidal structure of `BuiltinInteger`, which has `0` as a neutral element.
-However, we believe that allowing the empty `BuiltinByteString` to be converted is a little strange: what exactly is the meaning of a number with no digits at all?
-The fact we could perform the 'reconstruction' with a fold is an implementation detail, rather than an inherent property.
-Additionally, there is no `BuiltinInteger` that produces an empty `BuiltinByteString` encoding, while any non-empty `BuiltinByteString` theoretically represents _some_ `BuiltinInteger` in the representation scheme we describe above.
-Lastly, it seems like a strange choice to accept such an input: if anything, if someone wants to convert an empty `BuiltinByteString` into a `BuiltinInteger`, this is a mistake rather than intentional.
-Thus, we believe it is better to not allow this conversion.

 ## Path to Active